One of the earliest forms of chess

 The Roman Chess Set is a unique and beautiful representation of the ancient Roman civilization and its art and culture.
 With a history dating back to the 1st century AD, the Roman Chess Set is one of the earliest forms of chess, and is considered to be one of the most important and iconic pieces of ancient Roman art.

-The Roman Chess Set is characterized by its ornate and detailed pieces, which depict the various elements of Roman society, including soldiers, horses, and even emperors.
+The Roman Chess Set depicts the various elements of Roman society, including soldiers, horses, and even emperors.
 Each piece is meticulously carved, with intricate details and fine lines, and is made from high-quality materials such as marble, bronze, or ivory.